 4. Get your credit score in perspective

 Bear in mind that before any financial institution considers anyone for a loan, one of the first things that they consider is the eligibility of the applicant.
 And one way through which they do this is by checking up the credit score of the applicant.
 So, on your part, you have to check out your credit reports and scores.
 Remember that the lower your credit score, the riskier it becomes to be considered for a loan.
-You can read up the article on "What is a good credit score South Africa and how to get one in 2020" to learn better.

 5. Keep proper financial records

 It is excellent to have good financial statements as that is one of the things that these funding agencies would want to check, especially if you already have a business running.
 Your balance sheet, income statements, cash flow statements and others are usually considered to confirm your ability to repay whatever loan you get.